Rookout/helm-charts/charts/controller/README.md

 > **Tip**: List all releases using `helm list`

 ## Installation without helm
 If you're not using helm tiller on your kubernetes, you'll still be able to install the controller.
-Helm will be needed to be installed locally just to create the templates.
+Helm will be needed to be installed locally just to create the yaml file from the templates.

 1. Install helm locally: https://helm.sh/docs/intro/install/
 2. Clone this repository and `cd charts/controller`